-PHS maintains diverse collaborations around to world to spur interdisciplinary population health research.
+PHS maintains diverse collaborations around the world to spur interdisciplinary population health research.

 Aarhus University and the Danish Registers

 Denmark has hundreds of linkable population-based registries and databases available for research.
 These include administrative, health, and clinical quality databases linkable using civil registration numbers, part of the Danish Civil Registration System established in 1968.
 Taken together these represent nearly complete population coverage and follow-up, universal healthcare access, and deterministic linkage.
 An understanding of the state, regional and municipal-levels of the healthcare system is critical to successful research using these data, but the opportunities for working with a dynamic cohort with long-term follow-up are extensive across disciplines.

 To date, the Stanford-Aarhus partnership has resulted in deep investigations of dementia, stress disorders and mental health, healthcare utilization and cost blooms, neighborhood level indicators of later outcomes, among others.
 Several cohorts have been identified as priorities for future research collaboration, including the Danish Labor Force Survey (LFS), the aging population, and pediatric data.

 In collaboration with PHS, researchers develop research proposals, and if aligned with the research agenda, work closely with an Aarhus data scientist who manages the data and supports analysis throughout the research process.

 The Stanford Federal Statistical Research Data Center (FSRDC) allows qualified researchers to securely use restricted-access data from the U.S. Census Bureau, the National Center for Health Statistics (NCHS), the Agency for Healthcare Research and Quality (AHRQ), and the Bureau of Labor Statistics.
 For example, researchers can access detailed geographic indicators that are not publicly available in data such as the National Health Interview Survey (NHIS) and National Health and Nutrition Examination Survey (NHANES).